nborrmann/jodel_api/README.rst

    to one specific endpoint.
 -  **477 "Signed Request Expected"**: This library should handle request signing.
 Make sure to upgrade to the latest version of ``jodel_api``, as the signing key changes every few weeks.
+You can set the signing key and version manually through these environment variables:
+   JODEL_API_JODELKEY and JODEL_API_JODELVERSION
 -  **478 "Account not verified"**: Verify the account through GCM.
 -  **502 "Bad Gateway"**: Something went wrong server-side.
 This happens pretty randomly. ``jodel_api`` automatically retries two times when